llaith/awesome-algorithm/README.md

 # Awesome Algorithm
-Set of algorithm,expect consist all kinds of algorithm,inspire by other Awesome series.
+Set of algorithm, expect consist of all kinds of algorithm, inspired by other Awesome series.

 ## catalog